 Springdale continues to reach outward with a commitment to mission giving and by embracing community ministries like Habitat for Humanity.
 Springdale Preschool has been a vital part what we offer the community for more than 50 years.
 The youth of our congregation have traveled to and served mission sites in Jamaica, Guatemala and Puerto Rico.
 The congregation has built relationships with other churches and has had members serve at every level of involvement in Mid-Kentucky Presbytery.

 The church building has always been used as a tool for ministry by Springdale Presbyterian Church.
-The congregation built an education building in 1928 and paid off the debt in the Great Depression by selling chicken dinners.
+The congregation built an education building in 1928 and paid off the debt during the Great Depression by selling chicken dinners.
 The small sanctuary kept evolving with stained glass windows added in the 1940s.
 A larger sanctuary and an education building were the result of a six-year construction project which was completed in 1964.
-In 1978 a group of members went to Kansas and brought back a pipe organ that was installed in the sanctuary choir loft.
+In 1978, a group of members went to Kansas and brought back a pipe organ that was installed in the sanctuary choir loft.

 God continues to call Springdale from a rich and thriving past into ministry in the 21st century.
 We invite you to come with us as we discover what's next!